2024–25 North American winter: Pre-Christmas Northeast U.S. winter storm

-The winter storm on December 20 over the Northeastern United States, developed from an Alberta clipper low.

 At the start of the winter solstice on December 20–21, a developing winter storm off the coast of the United States ended up bringing the first accumulating snowfall to many regions of the Northeast and parts of New England as well.
 The system developed from an Alberta clipper that moved through the Upper Midwest which dropped 3–6 in to a majority of the region, before weakening and merging with a developing coastal low before spreading accumulating snow across the Northeast corridor.

 Chicago O'Hare International Airport issued a ground stop in response to the winter weather on December 20, and the airport recorded 2.1 in, with up to 5 in in parts of the state and up to 9 in fell in Wisconsin.
 In the Northeast, Central Park in New York City recorded 1.8 in of snow, which was their first December snowfall since 2021, and the first over an inch since a nor'easter in 2020.
 Both LaGuardia Airport at 2.8 in of snow and Islip at 2 in of snow set daily snowfall records.
 In New Jersey, close to 5 in fell in the northern and northwestern portions of the state.
 A ground stop was briefly issued at Newark Liberty International Airport.
 Further northeast, heavier snow of 6–9 in fell in and around Boston, Massachusetts, where several car crashes were reported, road closures occurred and Logan International Airport, which received 5.3 in, canceled or delayed dozens of flights in and out of the airport.
 It was the heaviest snowfall in the city since a blizzard in 2022.